stasemsoft/FontysICT-sem1/docs/objects/theorie_WhichClass.md

-# What classes shall I create?
+# What Classes Should I Create?

-Programming implies that you think about how to *model* the reality or *the world* your program is going to (partially) *model*.
+Programming involves thinking about how to *model* the reality or *the world* that your program will (partially) *model*.
 What concepts are needed within the program
-(often these are the `classes` to be created) and what behavior is expected (typically the `methods` to be programmed)?
+(often these become the `classes` to be created) and what behavior is expected (typically the `methods` to be programmed)?

-In the previously described program about the hero going to fight monsters we created a `class` *Monster* in which the behavior of each monster was described, and a
+In the previously described program about a hero fighting monsters, we created a `class` *Monster* that described the behavior of each monster, and a `class` *Hero* containing `methods` that described the behavior of the hero (though it could have been designed for multiple heroes).

-`class` *Hero* containing `methods` that described the behavior of the one hero (but it could have been more than one).
+If you write a program for a *mortgage advisor*, you would likely have `classes` like *Mortgage* and *LendingPart* with `fields` like *interestRate*, *maturity*, and *amount*, and there would be `methods` like

-If you write a program for a *mortgage advisor* there will probably have `classes` like *Mortgage* and *LendingPart* with `fields` like *interest Rate*, *maturity* and *amount* and there will be `methods` like
+*CalculateInterestOverXYears* (with a parameter for the number of years involved) and so on.

-*CalculateRenteOverXYear* (with the parameter of how many years are involved) and so on.
+The key when starting a new piece of software is to identify these concepts.

-The trick when starting a new piece of software is to get these kinds of concepts to the surface.
-The software developer must almost always Delve into the *matter* the program is about
+The software developer must almost always understand the *domain* the program is about
-(a Game or a Mortgage or whatever).
+(a Game, a Mortgage system, or whatever).
 One possible step here is the use of `CRC cards`.

-When reading a description of what the program is supposed to do usually the `nouns` (mortgage, monster, hero) are used. which of these are going to be a `class` and the `verbs` (compute, attack) are potential methods.
-The programmer or software engineer will often create a diagram (often a `diagram` containing the `classes`) to determine what the program will look like.
+When reading a description of what the program is supposed to do, usually the `nouns` (mortgage, monster, hero) indicate potential classes, and the `verbs` (compute, attack) suggest potential methods.
+The programmer or software engineer will often create a diagram (often a `class diagram`) to determine the program's structure.